MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/creators/vstudio-win10/live-develop-creators-title-vstudio.md

 ### 2. Add references to the Xbox Live API (XSAPI) in your project

 The Xbox Services API comes in flavors for C++ and WinRT and have their naming structured as **Microsoft.Xbox.Live.SDK.*.UWP**.
-You can read more about running UWP on Xbox One at [https://docs.microsoft.com/windows/uwp/xbox-apps/getting-started](https://docs.microsoft.com/windows/uwp/xbox-apps/getting-started).
+You can read more about running UWP on Xbox One (or later) at <a href="https://docs.microsoft.com/windows/uwp/xbox-apps/getting-started" target="_blank">Getting started with UWP app development on Xbox One &#11008;</a>.

 The C++ SDK can be used for C++ game engines, where as the  WinRT SDK is for game engines written with C++, C#, or JavaScript.
 When using WinRT with a C++ engine, you would use C++/CX which uses hats (^).
 C++ is the recommended API to use for C++ game engines.